Chris-Behan/chris-behan.github.io/posts/use-it-or-lose-it.md

 ---
 title: "Use it or lose it"
-description: "Ruminations on a peculiar question."
+description: "My thoughts on one life's greatest tragedies and the opportunity it presents."
 date: "2021-06-21"
 ---